Pre Employment Testing: Everything You Need to Know

 - Tests should be used to guide a hiring decision, not as the basis of the hiring decision.

-If you need help with pre-employment testing, you can post your legal need on UpCounsel's marketplace.
+If you need help with pre-employment testing, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.